Business and Skilled Migration Queensland (BSMQ) logo

 Migration Queensland’s selection and invitation of candidates to apply for Queensland nomination

-Migration Queensland considers a range of factors to select and invite candidates to apply for nomination.
-These include your nominated occupation and information entered in your EOI and ROI, such as:
+We consider a range of factors to select and invite candidates to apply for Queensland nomination.
+These include your:

 Being invited to apply for Queensland nomination is a highly competitive process.
-This is due to the limited number of nomination places available and the high quantity of prospective candidates.
-As a result, there is no guarantee that Migration Queensland will invite you to apply for Queensland nomination.
+This is due to the limited number of nomination places and the high quantity of prospective candidates.
+As a result, there is no guarantee we will invite you to apply for Queensland nomination.

-No. Migration Queensland will not give priority in selection to candidates whose documents are about to expire.
-Candidates should ensure their documents remain valid while waiting for invitation and should arrange new documents or extensions before the current document expires.
+No. We cannot give priority in selection to candidates whose documents are about to expire.
+Please ensure your documents remain valid while waiting for invitation.
+You should arrange new documents or extensions before the current document expires.

 After Migration Queensland has invited me to apply for Queensland nomination